 Are braces the best option for closing a gap?

-How long would I wear aligners when correcting a tooth gap?
+How long do aligners take to correct a tooth gap?

-That depends on many factors, including what other teeth need to be moved, how well your body responds to aligners, and how large the gap is.
+That depends on many factors, including whether other teeth need to be moved, how well your body responds to aligners, and the size of the gap.

-Aligners place pressure on the teeth, and this pressure can translate into soreness, especially to biting pressure.
-However, aligners don’t irritate the soft tissues of the mouth, making them a better option than braces for some.
+Aligners place pressure on the teeth, and this pressure can cause soreness, especially when biting down.
+However, aligners don’t irritate the soft tissues of the mouth, making them a better option than braces for some people.

 How often will I need to change my aligners?

-Your plan will specify how long to wear each but most people change theirs every 1–2 weeks.
+Your plan will specify how long to wear each aligner set, but most people change them every 1–2 weeks.

 Am I better off with Invisalign over braces?

 Both are great options for closing a tooth gap.
-Which is right for you depends on your preferences.
+The right choice for you depends on your preferences.

 Will I need to wear a retainer after closing my gap?